History of the Jews in France

 Also in the same year, Alexander called for a crusade against the Moors in Spain.
 These Crusaders killed without mercy all the Jews whom they met on their route.

-The initial interest included poetry, which was at times purely liturgical, but which more often was a simple scholastic exercise without aspiration, destined rather to amuse and instruct then to move.
+The initial interest included poetry, which was at times purely liturgical, but which more often was a simple scholastic exercise without aspiration, destined rather to amuse and instruct than to move.

 Following this came Biblical exegesis, the simple interpretation, and based by preference upon the Midrashim, despite their fantastic character.
 Finally, and above all, their attention was occupied with the Talmud and its commentaries.